Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-An Ambiguous Ending - Scientist Zac Found Himself In A Strange World With a Rising Ringed Planet After a Catastrophic Event ("The Effect"); Had He Died in Suicidal Explosion, Been Teleported Into Another Dimension...?
+An Ambiguous Ending - Scientist Zac Found Himself In A Strange World With a Rising Ringed Planet After a Second Catastrophic Event; Had He Died in the Suicidal Explosion and Been Teleported Into Another Dimension...?

 However, what was absolutely clear was that his act had brought him even further toward complete isolation.

 Zac Hobson (Bruno Lawrence)

 Abruptly Stopped Printout at 6:12 am: "The Effect"

 "OPERATION FLASHLIGHT COMPLETE"

 Corpse of Co-Worker Perrin (Norman Fletcher) at Delenco, "Incinerated" at the Controls

 Api and Joanne - Making Love Just Before the Truck Explosion

 Cultist Satanists Surrounded the Couples' RV With a Ring of Fire Before an Impending Sacrifice